supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

     ![On the Select Data Synchronization page, the radio button for Automatic seeding is selected.
 The Next button is selected at the bottom of the form.](images1/E2T3S22.png "Select Data Synchronization page")

-1. On the **Validation** screen, everything should be green except for a warning for 'Checking the listener configuration'.
+1. On the **Validation** screen, everything should be green except for a warning for 'Checking the listener configuration.'
 This will be addressed later.
 To proceed, select **Next**.

     ![The Validation screen displays a list of everything it is checking, and the results for each, which all display success except the last one.
 The Next button is selected.](images1/E2T3S23.png "Validation screen")